- Region: Crete

 Don't expect a lively nightlife, but who's complaining?

 More exciting activities in East Crete.

 Where to eat & drink

-Akrogiali taverna represents many people's ideal of a taverna on the sea front.
+Platanakis family taverna represents many people's ideal of a taverna on the sea front.
 Casual, with the hint that good fresh fish would be a fine thing to eat.
 One could sit here and enjoy savouring much for many moons.

 Three further tavernas offer a variety of dishes and are almost as close to the water's edge.

 Liked the place on Christmas Day 2000 - of course it was virtually deserted and not a cafe, taverna or domatia was open.
-But this undeveloped eastern coast gem is somewhere to get to and hold off the world's humble and bubble for a while, in whatever way YOU choose.
+But this undeveloped eastern coast gem is somewhere to get to and hold off the world's humble and bubble for a while, in whatever way you choose.

 Later visits with other people around have also been a delight.
 It is just plain and simple, it is unpretentious.
 We are going back for another look, gaze and daze!